 About us

 The Friends of Shropshire Archives was formed in 1991 after a series of meetings of users of Shropshire Archives who realised the staff could not be everywhere and do everything.
 Our first local history day was held in Shifnal church and members of the Friends gave talks and guided walks.
-We less accomplished made the tea!.
+We less accomplished made the tea!
 Since then we have visited all four corners of the county from Richard’s Castle in the south to Whitchurch in the north and Llanymynech in the west to Newport in the east.

 Every year we arrange a number of different events for our members.
 These provide opportunities to meet other people with similar interests, learn about some aspect of Shropshire’s history, and raise funds to support Shropshire Archives.